 From sumptuous caponatas to fresh salads with fregola, the humble bell pepper is a staple of Sardinian cuisine.
 Though a regular feature in Sardinian dishes year-round, it is the sun-kissed summer months when the bell pepper comes into its own.
 For instance, a popular bite enjoyed during this time is peperonata, a dish typically served on bread or with roasted meats, which sees fresh bell peppers slowly stewed in olive oil and tomato, until sweet and fragrant.
-Taking inspiration from this southern Italian favourite, we’ve blended soft and slightly charred roasted red peppers with exquisite San Marzano tomatoes that flourish in the volcanic soil around Mount Vesuvius, rendering a sweet and satisfying sauce.

-Wickedly simple, while rendering delicious results, this vibrant (Vegan!) sauce is summer in Italia on a plate.
+Wickedly simple, while rendering delicious results, this vibrant (vegan!) sauce is summer in Italia on a plate.
 We pair our sauce with mafalde pasta, the long, wavy strands perfect at sopping up every drop of peppery goodness.

 Our recipe for mafalde with red pepper sauce